vkoskiv/VaporCoin/README.md

     vapor run

 ##  Difficulty Factor
-   To mine a block, you can drop down the difficulty by removing zeroes in Miner.swift: while (!candidate.blockHash.binaryString.hasPrefix("000000000000000000000000000000"))
+   To mine a block, you can lower the diffBis amount in Droplet+Setup.swift line 17:

+	let miner = Miner(coinbase: "coinbaseAddressNotImplementedYet", diffBits: 20, threadCount: 4)